Free tool

 Published

 By Graeme O'Connor, Founder of GMAT Panda.
-99th percentile GMAT scorer, London Business School MBA alumnus (Dean's List, ex Student Ambassador), 10+ years of admissions consulting for top US and European schools.
+99th percentile GMAT scorer, London Business School MBA alumnus (Dean's List, former Student Ambassador), 10+ years of GMAT tutoring and admissions consulting for top US and European schools.

 This page is directional, designed for comparison and planning.
 Score ranges and acceptance rates should be verified against each program's official materials.